robinandeer/MIP_api/docs/IDN.rst

 of all operations and analyses performed upon the individual.

 .. note::
- Changes to the IDN format should be recorded in this document.
+ Changes to the IDN format will be recorded in this document.

 IDN Definition
 --------------